High Scholars Dual Enrollment Frequently Asked Questions

 - What is Belhaven University’s relationship to The Potter’s School?

-For many students 10th & 11th grade works best.
-This frees their senior year for college visits and applications, and picking up those higher-level math and science classes.
-However, a majority of our students attend in 11th & 12th grade.
+The majority of our students attend in 11th & 12th grade.
 Some even take it as a gap year after high school.
 This really depends on each student’s personal circumstances.
 10th & 11th grade is also an option that has worked well for many.

 Can we just take one of the High Scholars subjects?

 No, the uniqueness and beauty of this program is that the courses are integrated.
 Rather than studying subjects in a disjointed fashion like many of us did in college, i.e. British literature, ancient history, and modern art, our students study the history and geography of each culture, read literature produced by that culture, and study the art they created, all under the umbrella of worldview assessment.
-Even the composition work is integrated into these courses.
+Even the composition work is integrated into the course work.

-Approximately how many hours per day do students generally spend on High Scholars?
+How many hours per day do students spend on High Scholars?

-Three to four hours per day is expected.
+Generally, four hours per day is expected.
 This includes online class discussion, lecture videos and assignments.
-With note taking the lectures take 35-45 minutes each.
+This, of course, will vary from student to student.

 Do other colleges accept the credits for these classes?

 Belhaven is a four-year university fully accredited by the Southern Association of Colleges and Schools.
 Credits should have no difficulty transferring.
 If you know the college you plan on attending post high school, you may want to inquire as to their specific requirements.